Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 Tell visitors what these cookies do and what information they’ll gather.

 Transparency is key.
 You’re telling visitors what type of information you’re collecting and how you’ll use it.
-If you’re not doing anything suspicious with their personal data, you won’t have anything to hide.
+If you’re not doing anything suspicious with their data, you won’t have anything to hide.

 Most websites prefer to add an opt-in box to their websites.
 The second a visitor lands on the site, the box pops up in one corner.
 The standard text used in these opt-in boxes often looks like this: